Welcome to the Darkside: Reception

 Stuart of Puroresu Central gave negative reviews on the event, considering it "simply appalling" and ranked it among "the worst major shows of 1998 worldwide" with "ludicrous booking and poor action", with "Again, the lack of crowd heat also hurt.
 From its debut show to some point in 1998, FMW had a lot of wild Street Fights that weren't technically very good, but were made so entertaining by a maniacal crowd that screamed non-stop.
 The worst or at least unentertaining FMW show I've seen to date.
 FMW's downhill slide from its golden era was well on the way, although it would get no lower than this.
 The show... well, no Gannosuke, no Tanaka, no Kuroda, no good.
 Avoid at all costs."

 Aftermath

 Hayabusa continued his feud with Team No Respect and primarily TNR member Koji Nakagawa after the event.
-On September 20, Koji Nakagawa, Kodo Fuyuki and Gedo defeated Hayabusa and Ricky Fuji im a handicap match, which resulted in Nakagawa and Fuyuki earning title shots against Hayabusa for the unified Brass Knuckles Heavyweight Championship and Independent Heavyweight Championship.
+On September 20, Koji Nakagawa, Kodo Fuyuki and Gedo defeated Hayabusa and Ricky Fuji in a handicap match, which resulted in Nakagawa and Fuyuki earning title shots against Hayabusa for the unified Brass Knuckles Heavyweight Championship and Independent Heavyweight Championship.
 Hayabusa successfully defended the championship against Nakagawa on October 6.
 Fuyuki received his title shot against Hayabusa on November 20, where he defeated Hayabusa to win the title.